t2k/backbone.marionette-RequireJS/components/marionette/docs/marionette.view.md

 })
 ```

-These will use the memory safe `bindTo`, and will set the context
+These will use the memory safe `listenTo`, and will set the context
 (the value of `this`) in the handler to be the view.
 Events are
 bound at the time of instantiation instanciation, and an exception will be thrown
 if the handlers on the view do not exist.

+The `modelEvents` and `collectionEvents` will be bound and
+unbound with the Backbone.View `delegateEvents` and `undelegateEvents`
+method calls.
+This allows the view to be re-used and have
+the model and collection events re-bound.

 ### Multiple Callbacks